-This assignment requires travel to Barbados and applicants must ensure their financial proposal factors in travel cost (airline tickets, hotel, meals, taxi services) when submitting for this consultancy.
+This assignment requires travel to Barbados and three pilot countries and applicants must ensure their financial proposal factors in travel cost (airline tickets, hotel, meals, taxi services) when submitting for this consultancy.
 Additionally, applicants should possess all necessary visas to travel and must make all arrangements themselves to facilitate their travel to complete required field visits.